Lump on Side of Neck: 7 Main Causes & What to Do

 1. Lymph nodes

-Swollen lymph nodes can occur due to infection or inflammation, like a tooth infection, flu, tonsillitis or an ear infection.
+Swollen lymph nodes can occur due to infection or inflammation, like a tooth infection, the flu, tonsillitis or an ear infection.
 The lymph nodes themselves usually do not require treatment, and will often disappear once the underlying problem is treated.

-If the lymph node does not resolve with time, or if you have other symptoms, you should see your doctor for assessment.
+If the lymph node does not resolve with time, or if you have other symptoms, you should see your doctor for an assessment.
 Persistently swollen lymph nodes can be a symptom of a more serious condition like sarcoidosis or Hodgkin’s lymphoma.

 What to do: You are advised to rest and drink plenty of fluids.
 It is important to identify what caused the swollen lymph nodes, as treatment with specific medication may be necessary.
-The doctor may advise analgesics or anti-inflammatories to help with any discomfort or sensitivity in the area.
+The doctor may recommend analgesics or anti-inflammatories to help with any discomfort or sensitivity in the area.

 In addition, you can place eucalyptus tea compresses directly on the lymph node to reduce inflammation.